Test at home for peace of mind

 diagnosed early

-Unfortunately, with today’s practices, only 28% of patients are diagnosed at an early stage3
+Unfortunately, with today's practices, only 28% of patients are diagnosed at an early stage

 Reliable results that you can trust

 Our CancerDetect® - Oral & Throat test detects molecular features of oral & throat cancers even in early stages when it is more treatable.
-The test delivers the highest accuracy currently possible and surpasses the current standard of care - the visual and tactile exam.
+The test delivers substantially higher sensitivity and specificity over conventional oral exam ¹⁵

 90% Sensitivity